Faculty Books and Book Chapters

 -

-Distance Education: Review of the Literature, 2nd Edition
+Distance education: Review of the literature

 Michael R. Simonson, Nancy Maushak, Charles Andrew Schlosser, and Mary L. Anderson